Seowyongtao/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/README.md

 ),

-CTE2 AS (
+CustomerUpgradeToAnnualPlan AS (

   SELECT customer_id,
          start_date AS upgraded_to_annual_date,
          join_date,
          (start_date - join_date) :: numeric AS day_taken
-  FROM CTE
+  FROM CustomerSubscriptionsWithJoinDate
   WHERE plan_id = 3

 )

 SELECT ROUND( AVG(day_taken) ) AS average_days_taken
-FROM CTE2
+FROM CustomerUpgradeToAnnualPlan
 ```

 #### Answer: